 4.)
 Kava Root

-While most research concerns anxiety, kava root is a powerful substance that can help to relieve fears and relax muscles.
-In fact, some research reveals it even has the ability to help individuals who struggle with either a generalized anxiety disorder or panic attacks. ¹⁰
+While most research concerns anxiety, kava root is a powerful substance that can help relieve fears and relax muscles.
+In fact, some research reveals it can help individuals who struggle with either a generalized anxiety disorder or panic attacks. ¹⁰

 Admittedly, there are no published human trials concerning kava and PTSD. ¹¹ However, if you find other herbal remedies aren’t effective, it may help reduce your anxiety.